 Graphene is a one-atom-thick sheet of carbon atoms arranged in a honeycomb-like pattern.
-Graphene is considered to be the world's thinnest, strongest and most conductive material - to both electricity and heat.
-All this properties are exciting researchers and businesses around the world - as graphene has the potential the revolutionize entire industries - in the fields of electricity, conductivity, energy generation, batteries, sensors and more.
+Graphene is considered to be the world's thinnest, strongest and most conductive material - of both electricity and heat.
+All of these properties are exciting researchers and businesses around the world - as graphene has the potential to revolutionize entire industries - in the fields of electricity, conductivity, energy generation, batteries, sensors and more.

-Graphene is the world's strongest material, and so can be used to enhance the strength of other materials.
-Dozens of researches have demonstrated that adding even a trade amount of graphene to plastics, metals or other materials can make these materials much stronger - or lighter (as you can use less amount of material to achieve the same strength).
+Graphene is the world's strongest material, and can be used to enhance the strength of other materials.
+Dozens of researchers have demonstrated that adding even a trace amount of graphene to plastics, metals or other materials can make these materials much stronger - or lighter (as you can use a smaller amount of material to achieve the same strength).

 Such graphene-enhanced composite materials can find uses in aerospace, building materials, mobile devices, and many other applications.

-Graphene is the world's most conductive material to heat.
-As graphene is also strong and light, it means that it is a great material to make heat-spreading solutions, such as heat sinks or films used to dissipate heat.
+Graphene is the most heat conductive found to date.
+As graphene is also strong and light, it means that it is a great material for making heat-spreading solutions, such as heat sinks or heat dissipation films.
 This could be useful in both microelectronics (for example to make LED lighting more efficient and longer lasting) and also in larger applications - for example thermal foils for mobile devices.
-Huawei's latest smartphones, for example, adopt graphene-based thermal films.
+Huawei's latest smartphones, for example, have adopted graphene-based thermal films.

-Because graphene is the world's thinnest material, it is also the material with the highest surface-area to volume ratio.
-This makes graphene a very promising material to be used in batteries and supercapacitors.
+Since graphene is the world's thinnest material, it also extremely high surface-area to volume ratio.
+This makes graphene a very promising material for use in batteries and supercapacitors.
 Graphene may enable batteries and supercapacitors (and even fuel-cells) that can store more energy - and charge faster, too.

 Coatings ,sensors, electronics and more

-Graphene has a lot of other promising applications: anti-corrosion coatings and paints, efficient and precise sensors, faster and efficient electronics, flexible displays, efficient solar panels, faster DNA sequencing, drug delivery, and more.
+Graphene has a lot of promise for additional applications: anti-corrosion coatings and paints, efficient and precise sensors, faster and efficient electronics, flexible displays, efficient solar panels, faster DNA sequencing, drug delivery, and more.